VriskaSerket51/mui-multiple-popup/README.md

 ## Usage

-You can use various feature with just simpel import statement.
+You can use various feature with just simple import statement.

 ```typescript
 import Popup from "mui-multiple-popup";